Leaves of Absence Without Pay

 - The employee determines the period of his/her leave request and completes the Faculty and Academic Professional Leave of Absence Without Pay form (Attachment 1).

 - Tenure-track faculty must attach to the leave request the form that indicates whether service will be counted toward the completion of the probationary period (Attachment 2).
 The leave request will not be processed without that form.

 - The employee discusses the leave with the unit executive officer.
 If the leave is approved, the unit executive officer should sign the form and attach a letter of support to the form.

 - The form is submitted to the College Dean for review and signature.

-- The leave request form is submitted to the Office of Academic Human Resources for review of information.
+- The leave request form is submitted to Illinois Human Resources for review of information.
 That office secures approval from the Provost, as designated by the Chancellor, for faculty leaves.

-- A leave approval letter is prepared with copies to the Board of Trustees, the Benefits Center, the department, college, and school if appropriate, as well as to the individual’s personnel file, maintained by the Office of Academic Human Resources.
+- A leave approval letter is prepared with copies to the Board of Trustees, the Benefits Center, the department, college, and school if appropriate, as well as to the individual’s personnel file, maintained by Illinois Human Resources.